 The Icicle then used his new airship to steal an entire stadium.
-That was because the Injustice Society needed a large public to vote for the most impressive crime.
+That was because the Injustice Society needed a large public to vote for which of their crimes was the most impressive.

 However, during the vote, the JSA and the public broke free.
 They took down the Injustice Society.
 Makent’s gun was destroyed by the Flash (Jay Garrick).

 Between the ages